almtav08/socket-server/README.md

 3. Normally, if the server and the clients are in the same WLAN or LAN they can reach each other without any additional configuration.
 Private company networks normally allow this communication.
 4. The server can be executed in every operating system.
 5. The server needs to have Node.js installed.
 You can download it from the official website: https://nodejs.org/en/download/.
 The server must be executed with Node.js 20 or higher.
+6. For launching and stoping the server by commands, the global package `pm2` is recommended.
+You can install it by running the command `npm install -g pm2`.
+This will allow you to manage the server process easily.

 ## How to run the server